-Students' work is assessed through a combination of course works, lab-based practical exams and written exam.
-The final mark for some modules may include one or more pieces of coursework set and completed during the module.
+Student works are assessed through a combination of coursework, portfolio, lab-based practical exams and written examinations.
+The final mark for some modules may include one or more pieces of course work set and completed during the module.
 Project work is assessed by a written report and oral presentation.
-Part 2 of the MSc programme requires the student to research and prepare an individual project/dissertation of a substantial nature.
+Part 2 requires the student to research and prepare an individual project of a substantial nature.

 University students who are unable to successfully complete all aspects of Part 1 may be eligible for a Postgraduate Diploma (120 credits) or Postgraduate Certificate (60 credits).

-An Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution, or industrial experience in Computer Science and an Honours Degree.
+Applicants require an Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution or industrial experience in IT and an Honours Degree.

-Where English is not your first language, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5) or TOEFL with a minimum score of 550 (213 for computer-based test).
+For International applicants, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5).
+For full information please visit our International page.

 Students on this programme develop a broad range of technical skills and will study a number of topics related to information systems.
 The programme covers the three themes of Data Management, User Experience and Web Technologies in the computing sector.
 A significant emphasis is placed on data management and the implementation of applications for manipulating information including both database systems and web applications.
 Additionally, graduates would be able to lead teams and manage projects.

 It is expected that graduates would seek positions such as: